ilaflott/epmt-dash/README.md

-This Dash interface currently works with EPMT using Pony and sqlite.
+This EPMT Workflow GUI currently works with EPMT using Pony and sqlite.

 You can use the EPMT library with this interface from the epmt command gui